 “New fraud attacks are happening with such speed and sophistication that rule-based and traditional risk scoring models cannot keep up; false positive rates are increasing while detection rates decrease.”*

-The fraud protection industry, of course, is not sitting still while everything changes around it.
+The enterprise fraud protection industry, of course, is not sitting still while everything changes around it.
 New models of protection, based on advanced machine learning and shifting liability from merchants and to fraud-prevention providers are establishing a new market segment of guaranteed fraud protection.
 For now, the providers of guaranteed fraud protection are fairly young and relatively small as companies.

 Guaranteed fraud protection vendors provide nimble flexibility